-The Sports Illustrated Swimsuit Diet: How These Models Prepare For Bikini Season
+‘Sports Illustrated Swimsuit’ Diet: How These Models Prepare For Bikini Season

 Sports Illustrated Swimsuit models know what it takes to look good in a bikini.
-The magazine has been celebrating women of all shapes and sizes.
-You no longer have to be blonde, tall, and lean to look great in a bikini.
+The magazine has been celebrating women of all shapes and sizes, and you no longer have to be blonde, tall, and lean to look great in a bikini.
 Now, some of these Sports Illustrated Swimsuit models are sharing some of their diet tips and fitness secrets.
 Learn how you can fit into a bikini before swimsuit season even starts.

 Hunter McGrady graced the pages of the 2017 Sports Illustrated Swimsuit Edition for the first time.
 The model was featured as this year’s Rookies of the Year.
 She made headlines for being the curviest model yet.
 McGrady spoke to E!
 News’ Sibley Scoles on how she stays in shape without using weights or gym equipment.
-Some of her go-to moves include the Centipede, squats, the ice-skate, the plank, and lunges.
+Some of her go-to moves include the centipede, squats, the ice-skate, the plank, and lunges.
 She does each exercise for about 10 to 15 reps.

 A post shared by Hunter McGrady (@huntermcgrady) on

-“Planks are always good, they’re for every part of your body,” says McGrady.
+“Planks are always good, they’re for every part of your body,” said McGrady.
 “Hold for about a minute, and I do three rounds, until I start to shake.
 This is where you have a conversation about your deepest, darkest secret.”

 Katie Lee is not just a well-known cook.
 She was seen gracing the pages of Sports Illustrated Swimsuit Issue in a tiny bikini in the past.
 The Beach Bites host revealed some of her diet tips, including the one thing she can’t live without.
 Lee loves to start her days with protein and probiotics, according to Delish.
 She will eat Greek yogurt with fruit and granola every morning without growing tired of it.